Fifty Shades Freed: Plot

 Anastasia 'Ana' Steele and Christian Grey return to Seattle after a long honeymoon.
 Christian is upset to find that Ana has kept her maiden name at work.
-After some resistance, Ana relents and changes her name at work to Grey after realizing how important it is to Christian.
-As a belated wedding gift, Christian gives Seattle Independent Publishing to Ana, and plans to rename it Grey Publishing.
+Ana reluctantly starts using the name Grey after realizing how important it is to Christian.
+As a belated wedding gift, Christian gives Seattle Independent Publishing to Ana, planning to rename it Grey Publishing.

 While Christian is on a business trip in New York, Anastasia goes out for a drink with longtime friend Kate Kavanagh, doing so against Christian's wishes.
 Returning home, she finds that her former boss, Jack Hyde, who was fired for attempting to sexually assault her, has been apprehended by the security staff.
-Duct tape is found in his pocket and in his van there are tranquilizers and a ransom note—all indications that he had intended to kidnap her.
-Jack is arrested.
-Angry with Ana for defying him, Christian cuts short his New York business trip and returns to Seattle.
-Furious that Ana reneged on her promise to have Kate over rather than go out, an upset Christian sulks while Ana sleeps.
-Eventually, the two argue and Ana berates him for being overly controlling and possessive.
+Duct tape is found in his pocket and in his van there are tranquilizers and a ransom note—all indications that he intended to kidnap her.
+Hyde is arrested.
+Angry with Ana for defying him, Christian cuts short his business trip.
+At home in Seattle, Christian sulks while Ana sleeps.
+Eventually, the two argue and Ana berates him for being possessive.
 She demands more freedom and access to her friends.
-Christian finally relents after realizing how much Ana's friends mean to her and that Ana did the right thing by staying with Kate rather than at home.
-Soon after, Christian surprises her with a trip to Aspen, with Kate, Elliot, Mia, and Kate's brother, Ethan.
-While there, Elliot proposes to Kate, and she accepts.
+Christian relents after realizing how much Ana's friends mean to her and that she did the right thing by staying with Kate rather than at home.
+He later surprises her with a trip to Aspen, with Kate, Elliot, Mia, and Kate's brother, Ethan.
+While there, Elliot proposes to Kate, who accepts.